rolger/advent-of-craft-2024/exercise/java/day12/thoughts.md

 After refactoring the ChildRepository, I started with "One Dot per Line".
 I moved the retrieval of the wish to the Child class.
 Well and this leas to removing the getter of the wishlist.

+Finally, I replaced the enum Behavior with a strategy pattern.
+Now the strategy decides which toy to give to a child.
+I like this solution, but the process of refactoring was not smooth.
+I had to change a lot of code and the tests were broken for a long time.